 - 5.7.1.
-Diplomates wishing to offer a residency programme must submit a comprehensive and detailed programme proposal to the Education and Residency Committee for evaluation and approval.
+Diplomates wishing to offer a residency programme must submit a comprehensive and detailed programme proposal to the co-chairperson responsible for residencies of the Education and Residency Committee (eczm.residency@gmail.com) for evaluation and approval.
+Receipt of the materials will be acknowledged within one week.
 The content of the proposal package must include but is not limited to: - Description of the training site.
 This would include details about available facilities, equipment, case load, staff, and cooperation with other specialists.
 The Education and Residency Committee have developed a self-inspection form for clinical residencies to help with this part of the proposal.
 This can be found in the Specialty Policies and Procedures and can be used as a guide to the minimum requirements.
 No self-inspection form is required for wildlife population health programmes.
-Photographic documentation and floor plans of facilities may be included to aid the proposal. - Full curriculum vitae of the Supervisor. - Proposed Programme structure.
+Photographic documentation and floor plans of facilities may be included to aid the proposal.
+The more detailed the proposal is, the faster the reviewing and approval process will be. - The training site must also show that it is able to provide residents full access to the materials included on the specialty reading list. - for online journals provide confirmation of subscription - for handbooks provide a picture of or librarian statement for all available books from the reading list - for books available in PDF format provide a screenshot or similar - Full curriculum vitae of the Supervisor as well as proof of up-to-date specialist status. - If the program includes cooperations with other institutions/diplomates, letters of confirmation verifying their willingness/capacity to participate in and the duration of the resident training need to be submitted from each collaborator.

+- Proposed Programme structure.
 This should include a description of the duties and responsibilities of the resident, study time allocation, research possibilities, opportunities for external rotations and specialty training.
-See the Specialty Policies and Procedures for further information.
+See the Specialty Policies and Procedures for further information. - 5.7.2.

-- 5.7.2.
 The proposal will be assessed by the Education and Residency Committee and more information may be requested.
+The Committee must fully evaluate the documentation and provide feedback within a timeframe of 2 months.
+If additional documents are requested, the Committee must provide the subsequent feedback not later than 1 month following rebuttal.
 In addition, a physical inspection of the training site may be required.
 In that case, applicants for new residency training facilities are expected to pay reasonable expenses to accommodate the ECZM inspection party.
 These fees will be refunded by ECZM upon successful acceptance as an approved residency facility. - 5.7.3.
 Approval of the training programme is valid for 5 years, after which re-evaluation is performed by the Education and Residency Committee.
-Re-evaluation may also be required after major changes (e.g. change of supervisor, major changes in facilities, equipment or programme structure).
+Therefore, a program revision for quality assurance should be done by the supervisor and necessary program amendments (e.g. changes of personnel or projects) should be reported to the committee.
+Re-evaluation may also be required after major changes (e.g. change of supervisor, major changes in facilities, equipment or programme structure) independent of the 5-year cycle.
 Changes in the content facilities or structure of the approved programme must immediately be reported to the Education and Residency Committee. - 5.7.4.
 In an approved standard residency programme, one supervisor may supervise up to two residents at the same time.
+In exceptional cases three (3) residents can be allowed for a restricted time period (following approval by the Executive Committee).